-Although 37% of Gen Zers report having a credit card, 80% received their cards when they were 18 years or younger, many as an authorized user through their parents.
+Although 37% of Gen Zers report having a credit card, 80% received their cards when they were 18 years or younger, many as authorized users through their parents.

-They want to use their credit cards to strengthen their FICO credit scores which averaged 665 in the 4Q18.
-They appear to lack experience with credit with only 19% of those surveyed feeling that they had a solid grasp about understanding credit.
-According to those surveyed, 22% reported having a student loan and 4% have an auto loan.
-Make sure that loans are paid off on time as lateness will hurt your score.
+The Gen Zers want to use their credit cards to strengthen their FICO credit scores which averaged 665 in 4Q18.
+However, they need more experience and an understanding about credit.
+The survey reported that 22% have a student loan, and 4% have an auto loan.
+At a minimum, you must pay loans on time as lateness will hurt your score.

-There are many ways to raise your credit scores to better levels.
-Understanding how your FICO scores are calculated can provide you with insights how to improve your scores.
-Learning what impacts credit reports and scores can be meaningful.
+There are many ways to raise your credit scores.
+You should learn what contributes to FICO scores to improve them—learning what impacts credit reports and scores can be meaningful.
 Easy errors like closing unwanted credit cards can hurt your credit score.

 7) Have A Plan In Place To Use Debt Sparingly

-With the oldest Gen Z at 23 years old, 51.5% have non prime credit scores and are carrying debt of $14,700 on average, largely from student loans.
-This is in line with Millennials’ average score but Gen Z has had far less time to demonstrate their financial ability to raise their score given their younger age.
+With the oldest Gen Z at 23 years old, 51.5% have non-prime credit scores and are carrying a debt of $14,700 on average, mainly from student loans.
+These amounts align with Millennials’ average score, but Gen Z has had far less time to demonstrate their financial ability to raise their score given their younger age.

 It is not too early to consider paying credit card balances in full, not just paying the minimum on time.
-When you pay only what is required by your credit card company, the remaining balance is charged a high interest rate.
-Great for the credit card company, not for the borrower.
-Make sure you automate your payments so you never miss a bill that is due.
+The best tip is to learn to pay your credit card balance in full so that the issuer isn’t charging high-interest rates every month.
+While that is great for the credit card company that earns a high income, it is not for the borrower.
+Make sure you automate your payments so you never miss a bill.

 It is too early to tell how they, as a group, are handling their debt but putting good habits in place are effective preventive measures.